Clement Lindley Wragge: Early years

-In October 1874 Wragge together with a friend Gaze Hoclen departed London on a Thomas Cook tour travelling to Paris by rail and on to Marseilles, where he sailed to Egypt on the 'Neiman'.
+In October 1874 Wragge together with a friend Gaze Hoclen departed London on a Thomas Cook tour travelling to Paris by rail and on to Marseilles, where he sailed to Egypt on the Neiman.
 He travelled up the Nile and took part in an archeological dig.
 He then toured Palestine, Jerusalem and the Holy sites, where he met a group of Mormons who interested him.
 He promised to visit their new city being built at Salt Lake in the American West.
-After much deliberation, he decided not to return to the United Kingdom with his friend and booked a passage through Cooks on the 'John Tennant' via India to Australia, then sailed from Newcastle, Sydney in late August 1875 across the Pacific to San Francisco.
+After much deliberation, he decided not to return to the United Kingdom with his friend and booked a passage through Cooks on the John Tennant via India to Australia, then sailed from Newcastle, Sydney in late August 1875 across the Pacific to San Francisco.
 Once in San Francisco he travelled by rail across the wild west to Toronto via Salt Lake City.
 Whilst in Salt Lake City he met briefly with Brigham Young as was his right as a visitor.
 Later, he wrote a number of articles about Mormons and their religion.
 In Toronto he met with his cousin Edmund Wragge who became a famous railway engineer in Canada, South Africa and Great Britain.

 He returned home to Oakamoor to face his Uncle George (of Ingleby, Wragge and Ingleby solicitors) who now had Oakamoor Lodge as a country retreat from his practice in Birmingham and was very displeased with his behaviour.
-He made the far reaching decision that the law was not for him, and he surrendered his articles and was trained as a midshipman at Janet Taylor's Nautical Academy in London.
+He made the far-reaching decision that the law was not for him, and he surrendered his articles and was trained as a midshipman at Janet Taylor's Nautical Academy in London.
 In 1876 he sailed to Australia, working his passage to Melbourne.
 He was a good singer and enjoyed the sea shanties sung when hauling up the sails.

-He visited his Ingleby relations in Adelaide, including Rupert Ingleby QC, and obtained a position with the Surveyor-General's Department in South Australia, participating in surveys of the Flinders Ranges and Murray scrub land.
-He married on 13 September 1877 Leonora Edith Florence d'Eresby Thornton (her much older sister was married to Rupert Ingleby) and returned to Oakamoor, England on the 'Hesperus' in 1878 with his wife, where he went straight to his lodgings in Oakamoor.
+He visited his Ingleby relations in Adelaide, including Rupert Ingleby QC (brother of John Ingleby), and obtained a position with the Surveyor-General's Department in South Australia, participating in surveys of the Flinders Ranges and Murray scrub land.
+He married on 13 September 1877 Leonora Edith Florence d'Eresby Thornton (her much older sister being married to Rupert Ingleby) and returned to Oakamoor, England on the Hesperus in 1878 with his wife, where he went straight to his lodgings in Oakamoor.